 Swissquote offers its own in-house platforms, including the Swissquote Advanced Trader (desktop and web versions), as well as multiple third-party platforms such as MetaTrader 4, MetaTrader 5, SwissquoteFOX and FXBook.
 For this review, I focused my testing on Swissquote Advanced Trader, which is available only at the firm’s Swiss entity, Swissquote Bank.

-Starting with the desktop version, the Advanced Trader platform runs off Java and installed on Windows easily.
+Starting with the desktop version, the Advanced Trader platform runs off Java and installed on MacOS easily.
 The layout is organized and clean and looks like a traditional forex platform, with all the space used efficiently.

 The quote management section is the unofficial watchlist, which looks plain on the surface, yet right-clicking on any row reveals a drop-down menu with shortcuts to open a chart or place an order, including a ‘timed order’ – which is a neat feature that lets you set an order to trigger at a specific time/date.